oauth2-proxy/oauth2-proxy/README.md

 * /ping - returns an 200 OK response
 * /oauth2/sign_in - the login page, which also doubles as a sign out page (it clears cookies)
 * /oauth2/start - a URL that will redirect to start the OAuth cycle
-* /oauth2/callback - the URL used at the end of the OAuth cycle
+* /oauth2/callback - the URL used at the end of the OAuth cycle.
+The oauth app will be configured with this ass the callback url.